-There are a couple of methods to install Windows XP Virtual machine on Windows 10 using different platforms such as Oracle VirtualBox, Vmware and Hyper-V.
+There are a couple of methods to install Windows XP Virtual machine on Windows 10 using different platforms such as Oracle VirtualBox, Vmware, and Hyper-V.

-Windows XP is an old but dominated operating system of the world during its heydays.
-However, this Windows XP is not supported officially but available in bootable ISO image form for free to download and use.
+Windows XP is an old but dominant operating system of the world during its heydays.
+However, this Windows XP is not supported officially but is available in bootable ISO image form for free to download and use.
 Yes, we don’t need to pay anything for Windows XP Service Pack 3 Licenses and ISO, both are available on an internet archive website.

 Here we will show how to install Windows XP on Oracle VirtualBox as an emulator on Windows 10 step by step using its ISO file.
 This will allow you to continue to use Windows XP on Emulator without having to install it on your PC.

 Here is a glance at the steps we are going to follow for the installation of Windows XP Virtual Machine using ISO file on VirtualBox running on Windows 10.
 However, the steps will be the same for Windows 8, Windows 7, and Windows Vista.